henry4k/konstrukt-pkman/layout.md

-    required = ... -- if the package has been marked for installation by the user localFileName = ... -- if the package is currently installed downloadUrl = ... -- if the package can be downloaded }
+    required = ... -- if the package has been marked for installation by the user localFileName = ... -- if the package is currently installed downloadUrl = ... -- if the package can be downloaded virtual = true -- if package is provided by another package }
 ```